sahib/brig/docs/_build/html/_sources/index.rst.txt

 * FUSE filesystem that feels like a normal sync folder.
 * No central server at all.
 Still, central architectures can be build with ``brig``.
 * Simple user identification and discovery.
+* Gateway to share normal HTTP/S links with other users.
+* Auto-updating facility that will sync on any change.
 * Completely free software under the terms of the ``AGPL``.

 ``brig`` tries to focus on being up conceptually simple, by hiding a lot of